top of page

 What is Supported Living for Adults?

-At its core, supported living allows service users to live independently while retaining complete control over how, where, and when they receive support.
 It is a highly personalised alternative to residential care that empowers individuals to live in their own homes or shared accommodations within their local community.

 Our person-centred approach to supported living generally focuses on four key areas: